ccatto/cattoGitNotes/CattoGitNotes.md

 Then control + o to save the control x to exit

-In GitHub web browser the branch is slelected was wrong.
+In GitHub web browser the branch is selected was wrong.
 ````